merely-useful/py-rse/objectives/cmdline-git.md

 - Compare various versions of tracked files.
 - Restore old versions of files.

+- Explain why branches can be useful.
+- Merge branches back into the master branch.

 - Configure Git to ignore specific files.
 - Explain why ignoring files can be useful.